Reducing Disease Risk on National Cancer Prevention Month

 Experts review strategies for effective screening and other measures for limiting cancer incidence in observance of National Cancer Prevention Month.

-As part of honoring National Cancer Prevention Month in February, RadOnc on the Run host Brandon Mancini MD, MBA, spoke with Jenni Beamer about a broad range of topics dedicated to proactively treating patients who are at risk of developing cancer.
+As part of honoring National Cancer Prevention Month in February, RadOnc on the Run host Brandon Mancini, MD, MBA, FACRO, spoke with Jenni Beamer about a broad range of topics dedicated to proactively treating patients who are at risk of developing cancer.

 Mancini highlighted how the challenges surrounding cancer prevention have evolved as environmental and exposure-related risk factors have transformed over time.
-For example, while rates of smoking—a common risk factor for lung cancer—have decreased, vaping has appeared to pick up, which may cause long-term complications in terms of cancer risk.
-Beamer and colleagues stay up to date on strategies for managing these modifiable risk factors via national roundtables, which also cover areas like breast cancer screening and HPV vaccination.
+For example, although rates of smoking—a common risk factor for lung cancer—have decreased, vaping has appeared to pick up, which may cause long-term complications in terms of cancer risk.
+Beamer and colleagues stay up to date on strategies for managing these modifiable risk factors via national roundtables, which also cover areas such as breast cancer screening and human papillomavirus vaccination.

-Mancini is director at Bold Advanced Medical Future (BAMF) Health, clinical associate professor in the Department of Radiology at Michigan State University College of Human Medicine, and editor-at-large for the RadOnc Review, a supplement of the journal ONCOLOGY®.
+Mancini is director at Bold Advanced Medical Future Health, clinical associate professor in the Department of Radiology at Michigan State University College of Human Medicine, and editor at large for RadOnc Review, a supplement of the journal ONCOLOGY®.

 Reference